pingcap/docs-cn/quick-start-with-tidb.md

 | TiFlash | 1 | 10.0.1.1 | The default port <br/> Global directory configuration |
 | Monitor | 1 | 10.0.1.1 | The default port <br/> Global directory configuration |

-Other requirements for the deployment machine:
+Other requirements for the target machine:

 - The `root` user and its password is required
-- [Stop the firewall service of the deployment machine](/production-deployment-using-tiup.md#how-to-stop-the-firewall-service-of-deployment-machines), or open the port needed by the TiDB cluster nodes
+- [Stop the firewall service of the target machine](/production-deployment-using-tiup.md#how-to-stop-the-firewall-service-of-deployment-machines), or open the port needed by the TiDB cluster nodes
 - Currently, TiUP only supports deploying TiDB on the x86_64 (AMD64) architecture (the ARM architecture will be supported in TiDB 4.0 GA):

     - It is recommended to use CentOS 7.3 or later versions on AMD64